-By Jason Wright, Ultimate Outdoor Adventures TV
+By Jason Wright, Co-Host of Ultimate Outdoor Adventures TV

 As mid-summer quickly approaches and farmers are prepping their combines for harvest, those of us that chase walleyes begin to sense just how limited our open water fishing can be in North Dakota.
 There are those that have already begun to store their long-rods, switching their focus from fishing to bowhunting.
 I often wonder if the cause of “early rod storage” is possibly because the late summer/early fall bite can oftentimes be tough.
 However, there are many of us that choose to hang on and persevere through the tough walleye bite that can occur – especially on Lake Sakakawea – during the latter part of August and early September prior to the fall “feeding frenzy.”
 It is safe to say that for some years the month of August can be phenomenal while for other years it’s just the opposite.